The Least of These

 Nina spent her childhood hungry.
 And now 96 years old, this precious Jewish woman still goes hungry today.
 She rarely has anything to eat but bread, which she washes down with hot water she calls “tea.”

-When we found Nina, she had lost hope.
+Memories like this make Nina feel hopeless.
 “I am ready for God to take me,” she said.
 “I am tired of this life.
 I am completely alone in this world and I’m tired of this loneliness and hunger.”

 And the love shown to this elderly child of God who has experienced so little love during her 90 years – from the killing fields of Babi Yar to the frigid winter of rural Ukraine – made Nina say, “This is too much.”
 No, it is not too much.
 It is the least we can do, as people of faith, for “the least of these.”